crt26/pqc-evaluation-tools/README.md

-## Repository Structure
+## Repository Directory Structure

+### Overview
-The repository will contain default directories present when cloned and during operation will create various directories required for its functionality.
-Directories created by the scripts shown in the following directory structure will be marked with a "*".
+The repository will contain default directories and files that are present when cloned and during operation will create various directories required for its functionality.
+In the following diagram and descriptions, directories and files that are created by the scripts shown are marked with a "*" next to their name wherever they appear in this section.

+### Layout and Descriptions
-The pqc-eval-tools repository is organized as follows:
+The pqc-eval-tools repository directories are organised as follows:

 ```
 pqc-eval-tools/